 "Tan Man " Horsford - A true Trini "mas-man" Speaking to an old friend recently brought to mind another old friend , who passed away several years ago.Owen "Tan-Man" Horsford was a fixture in Marabella in the sixties and seventies, and a lifelong member of the Southern Marines Steelband family.After a long struggle with prostate … Continue reading Remembering Owen “Tan Man ” Horsford

 On November 11th we annually celebrate Veterans Day in the US, and in some countries Remembrance Day.
 It is a day we honor our veterans , and current members of the Armed Forces.However we cannot forget the special significance of this day.
-One hundred and three years ago on November 11th, 1918 the First World … Continue reading In Remembrance – Veteran’s Day , November 11th.
+A little over one hundred years ago, on November 11th 1918 the First … Continue reading In Remembrance – Veteran’s Day , November 11th.

 Kelvin Pope aka the Mighty Duke was born in Point Fortin , Trinidad in 1932.
 He was a former school teacher who left a career working at Shell Oil to perform as a calypsonian.
 He began his career in the 1950s at the Southern Brigade Calypso Tent. and relocated to Port of Spain in 1964 … Continue reading A Pope , A Duke , A King – The legend of calypsonian Kelvin Pope , The Mighty Duke